Physicslibrary/ARKit-Zoetrope/README.md

 Blender is used to decimate the 17MB file zoetrope-artifact.stl to a smaller 4MB zoetrope.obj for a mobile device.
 A texture map is Cycles baked with a point light source to give zoetrope.jpg.

-GIMP is used to make strips from
+GIMP is used to make elephant.jpg strip from

 https://techno-science.ca/doc/education-programs/Zoetrope%20strips.pdf